FAQ

 How should I empty the reservoir?

 simply turn it upside down and let the paint run out at one corner.
+Don´t take off the plug to empty the reservoir or you will have a big mess!

 Why doesn't the paint run into the reservoir but down the outside of the stencil cap?